What is the mind exactly? Is it your brain, your consciousness, the reality of your being, or is it indeterminable and unquantifiable?

 That said, whatever the truth ultimately is, experience tells me that there are a number of annoying features of the mind.

-– Why do I think that bad things only happen to other people; including death?
+– Think that bad things only happen to other people; including death?

-– Why am I disgusted with people who panic buy in the midst of a pandemic yet feel the urge to panic buy myself?
+– Am I disgusted with people who panic buy in the midst of a pandemic yet feel the urge to panic buy myself?

 I could go on and on!